matrix-io/matrix-documentation/docs/Hardware/microphone.md

 ##### Example code

-In the following example gets all the samples collected by the fpga in the buffer.
+In the following example gets samples from channles (mics) collected by the fpga in the buffer a time.

     ...
     int main() {